 More than 27 million people live in Sweden, Denmark, Norway, Finland, Iceland, the Faroe Islands, Greenland and Åland.
-And yet the Region is sparsely populated, comprising huge expanses of unspoiled wilderness – mainly forests, meadows, mountains and water.
+And yet the region is sparsely populated, comprising huge expanses of unspoiled wilderness – mainly forests, meadows, mountains and water.
 The exception is Denmark, which has 130 inhabitants per km2, and is one of the most densely populated countries in Europe.
-Sweden, Norway and Finland have 16–21.8 people per km2, Iceland 3.2, and Greenland only 0.14 in the ice-free parts of the country, mainly along the south-west coast.
+Sweden, Norway and Finland have between 16 and 21.8 people per km2, Iceland 3.2, and Greenland only 0.14 in the ice-free parts of the country, mainly along the south-west coast.

-The population of the Region has risen by more than three million (13%) since 1990.
-Iceland leads the way with a growth rate of 28%, followed by Norway (21%) and Åland (18%).
-It is the result of births outstripping deaths and the level of immigration exceeding that of emigration.
+The population of the region has risen by more than three million (13%) since 1990.
+Iceland leads the way with a growth rate of 28%, followed by Norway at 21% and Åland at 18%.
+This is the result of births outstripping deaths and the level of immigration exceeding that of emigration.

 Old industrial areas have been converted into attractive residential neighbourhoods.
 Drab waterfronts have been reborn with exciting high-rise buildings, and historic centres have been preserved and renovated.
 The Nordic cities are attractive hubs, with high levels of economic activity, energy and creativity.

 Population growth in and around the capital cities is higher than elsewhere.
-Stockholm is the biggest of the Nordic cities, with a population of 2.2 million, followed by Copenhagen (1.3 million), Oslo (1.2 million) and Helsinki (1.1 million).
+Stockholm is the biggest of the Nordic cities, with a population of 2.2 million, followed by Copenhagen at 1.3 million, Oslo at 1.2 million, and Helsinki at 1.1 million.

-Reykjavik (population 215,000) has enjoyed the most rapid growth – 30% since 1990.
+Reykjavik with its population of 215,000 has enjoyed the most rapid growth – 30% since 1990.
 Tórshavn, the capital of the Faroe Islands, is also growing rapidly and is now home to 20,000 people.